sharpecs/caladenia/README.md

     <center>
     <img src="./assets/caladenia-00.png">
     <center>
-    Spiders (C.filifera) and Broad-Sepal (C.latifolia)
+    Spiders (_C.filifera_) and Broad-Sepal (_C.latifolia_)
 </figure>

 ## The BioBlitz weekend at Julimar Forest was a great experience, bringing together a vibrant community of specialists and enthusiasts who shared expert insights.
 I was particularly fascinated to see so many Blood Spider Orchids—a species I’ve never encountered on my walks closer to home.

-Belonging to the genus _Caladenia_, the blood spider orchids often burst into flower in areas with seasonal fires—perhaps a rare silver lining in Julimar's recovery after prescribed burns.
+Belonging to the genus _Caladenia_, the blood spider orchids often burst into flower in areas with seasonal fires—a rare silver lining in Julimar's recovery after prescribed burns.
 Like all orchids, they are interesting in that they rely on intricate ecological relationships to survive, perhaps making them excellent indicators of a healthy ecosystem.
 In this exercise, observational details of _Caladenia_ are combined with machine-learning algorithms to explore where Spider Orchids might thrive in areas around Perth.

 ### Content
 <ol>